n0t1me/Powershell-in-a-month-of-lunches/ch6.md

 the `-name` and `-displayname` parameters can be used to stop a process without using `get-service`

 4. What if you want to create a pipe-delimited file instead of a comma-separated (CSV) file?
-You�d still use the Export-CSV command, but what parameters would you specify?
+You'd still use the Export-CSV command, but what parameters would you specify?

 `-delimiter '|'`